-- Work opportunities at North Plant, Packaging, Janitorial, Kitchen, and Clerical.
+- Work opportunities at North Plant, Packaging, Janitorial, Kitchen, Clerical.

 - Job placement, job coaching, assessments, transition services for high school students, and benefits counseling.

 - An annual recognition luncheon recognizes employers who hire individuals with disabilities in Sheboygan County.
-Over 165 members of the Sheboygan business community were in attendance.
+160 members of the Sheboygan business community were in attendance.

 - RCS exceeds Wisconsin Department of Workforce Development targets for successful placements.

-- Four Take Your Legislator to Work events took place in 2017.
+- Three Take Your Legislator to Work events took place in 2018.

 - Individual Placement and Support (IPS) is a strength-based, outcome-focused approach to employment for people with serious mental illness and/or co-occurring substance use disorders.
 Employment services are integrated with mental health treatment.
-IPS assisted 32 individuals in 2017.
-Of those, 26 obtained employment.
+IPS assisted individuals to obtain 19 jobs in 2018.